 The life of a flight attendant is not always as glamorous as it seems…now please don’t get me wrong because I absolutely love my job ❤ But sometimes there will be days or certain flights that might not be on top of your favorite list.
-Today was one of those days as I got pulled out from my Airport Standby to:
+Today was one of those days as I got pulled out from my Airport Standby on a Turnaround.

-The flight is a ‘turnaround’ which means I will go there and come back straight away spending my entire day on an aircraft without actually going somewhere or even getting out of the plane.
-With my bags packed for a nine-day trip somewhere nice and fancy and my mind already picturing myself in an exotic place somewhere around the globe..maybe sipping on some cocktails at the beach or having some yummy Gelato in Italy…one can only imagine my disappointment when they call me out for this flight.
-Until that very second I was secretly hoping to get to my favorite destination of all times: NYC ❤ But reality hit me and so I forced a smile and made my way to sign in for the flight thinking of the long and very tiring day that lied ahead of me which surprisingly turned out to be a lot different from what I was expecting….
+‘Turnaround’ means I will go there and come back straight away spending my entire day on an aircraft without actually going somewhere or even getting out of the plane.
+With my bags packed for a nine-day trip somewhere nice and fancy and my mind already picturing myself in an exotic place somewhere around the globe..maybe sipping on some cocktails at the beach or having some yummy Gelato in Italy…one can only imagine my disappointment when they call me out for this flight, as I was secretly hoping to go to New York instead.
+But reality hit me and so I forced a smile and made my way to sign in for the flight thinking of the long and very tiring day that lied ahead of me which surprisingly turned out to be a lot different from what I was expecting….

 My first encounter with the crew was a bit awkward as I accidentally stepped onto the First Officers feet while entering the briefing room.
 Luckily he wasn’t too upset at me but I definitely gained everyone’s attention straight from the beginning.
-Just by looking at the pity looks of the crew made me realize once more that this is definitely not a trip to some exotic place -.- Almost half of the crew did not show up for this flight (I wonder why?!) and so we ended up with a lot of other ‘Lucky Me’s’ who were pulled out from their Standby to join our excitement.
+Just by looking at the unenthusiastic faces of the crew in the briefing room made me realize once more that this is definitely not a trip to some exotic place -.- Almost half of the crew did not show up for this flight (I wonder why?!) and so we ended up with a lot of other ‘Lucky Ones’ who were pulled out from their Standby to join our excitement.
 One by one they all entered the room with probably the same look on their face that I must have had when stumbling in earlier.
 And suddenly it hit me.
-What if we just all somehow make this a really fun trip and simply enjoy ourselves by being cheerful and motivated?!
+What if we just all somehow make this a really fun trip and simply enjoy ourselves by being extra cheerful and motivated?!
 What if we just all pretend to go on a tropical island somewhere in the Caribbean instead and come up with some crazy plans?!
-What if we just all make our lives easier and make this a nice day 🙂
+What if we just all make our lives easier and make this a nice day?!
+And so we did.

 My seat neighbor must have read my mind because the very next minute he started listing all positive things about this flight spreading some very good vibes (yes man!).
 Our Purser seemed to have the same positive spirit and started to play some music in order to get us in the mood.
 Gosh why can’t I have such awesome crew on my Ultra Long Haul flights?!
 That is what probably all other crew thought by now but I honestly believe in the simple and very powerful principle of optimism and self-motivation.
 If life gives you lemons, make lemonade.
 Simple and easy.
 But when life is always serving you the fresh juice on a silver tray you don’t feel the need to squeeze those lemons.
 So sometimes in life you need to be faced with little challenges in order to get the best out of you.